ray-project/ray/doc/source/rllib/index.rst

 "`RL environment <https://github.com/openai/gym>`_" or are in possession of pre-recorded (historic) data to learn from, you should be up and running with RLlib in a day.

-RLlib is already used in production by industry leaders from many different verticals, such as manufacturing, logistics, finance, gaming, automakers, robotics, and lots of others.
+RLlib is already used in production by industry leaders in many different verticals, such as manufacturing, finance, gaming, car makers, robotics, and others.

 RLlib in 60 seconds
 -------------------